vineettonke/CRUD-ToDo-App/README.md

-# reactjs-todolist
+# About
- CRUD ToDo App using ReactJS
+ A basic ToDo list app made using ReactJS that can perform CRUD operations.